 The first volume of the Lampoon appeared in February, 1876.
 Written by seven undergraduates and modeled on Punch, the British humor magazine, the debut issue took the Harvard campus by storm.
 “Our success was immediate,” wrote founder John Tyler Wheelwright.
 “Our first edition of twelve hundred was sold at once.”
-United States President Ulysses S. Grant was advised not to read the magazine, as he would be too much “in stitches” to run the government.
+United States President Rutherford B. Hayes was advised not to read the magazine, as he would be too much “in stitches” to run the government.

 The early issues of the Lampoon set the pattern for its success: strong emphasis on illustrations, written satire in a variety of formats, and the wild adventures of Jester, the magazine’s natural mascot.
 Before the turn of the century, Lampoon writers penned several jokes that have become standards in the lexicon of comedy, including “‘Have you taken a bath?’
 ‘No, is one missing?'” and “Barber – Have a hair cut, sir?
 Gentleman – Thank you, thought of having several of them cut.”

 While no human was safe from jests within the magazine, the Lampoon soon branched out, supplementing its regular issues with parodies of other publications.
 The first target was Life, which the Lampoon parodied in 1896.
 But from the beginning, the Lampoon found its richest source of parodies and fake-issues in the Harvard Crimson, the daily newspaper that seems so bad as to be inimitable.

 The Lampoon’s “Golden Period” began in the first quarter of the 20th century, and was led by such figures as humorist Robert Benchley ’12, novelist John Marquand ’15, poet David McCord ’21, and communist agitator John Reed ’10.
 Under Reed’s term as president, the Lampoon evolved from salacious puns and localized “Harvard humor” to highly literate, scathing social commentary.